sts10/wordlist-information/readme.markdown

 Any and all Orchard Street Wordlists are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).

-## Explanation of some of the list attributes printed above
+## Explanation of some of the list attributes in spreadsheet

 Note: See [Tidy documentation](https://github.com/sts10/tidy#list-attributes) for more information.